dermesser/uvco/README.md

 ```

 Please let me know if this doesn't work for you (although I don't promise any help, I'm tired enough
 of cmake already).
 Please note that - as usual - the order of libraries matters a great deal!
+Link
-Link first against `libuv-co-lib`, then `-promise`, then `-base` so that all symbols can be resolved.
+first against `libuv-co-lib`, then `libuv-co-promise`, then `libuv-co-base` so that all symbols can
+be resolved.

 ## Testing